-Nevertheless, UXO encounters within the marine environment are not always documented in the public domain, though the fact that historic munitions were and continue to be found highlights the longevity of the threat that might be posed by UXO in the marine environment.
+Nevertheless, UXO encounters within the marine environment are not always documented in the public domain, and that numerous such encounters have been documented in the wider area serves to highlight the longevity of the threat that might be posed by UXO in the marine environment.
 Further information concerning inter alia, the longevity of the UXO threat in the marine environment is nonetheless included for completeness, at Annex E.